 These trends highlight the importance of empowering citizens and enhancing critical thinking, but also the potential reformulation of the models of democratic participation and the redesign of the economic social contract.
 Both could become the most relevant levers to ensure viable economic growth while preserving social and political stability.

-These debates will inaugurate our 2019-2020 Annual Theme: ‘Organizing Society for the 21st Century.
+These debates inaugurated our 2019-2020 Annual Theme: ‘Organizing Society for the 21st Century.
 Is Democracy the Right Model?
 Towards a New Social Contract for the Age of Cognitive Machines’.

-Applications to participate in the 2019 Altius Conference at Oxford are now open.
+Applications to participate in the VI Altius Conference at Oxford are now closed.